 Opioids & Pregnancy

-Prenatal substance exposure occurs when a pregnant woman uses alcohol, tobacco and/or drugs, whether prescribed or not, at any time during her pregnancy.
-Alcohol and other substance use during pregnancy can lead to serious long-lasting consequences for women and infants including miscarriage, still birth, fetal alcohol spectrum disorders (FASD) and neonatal abstinence syndrome (NAS).
+Prenatal substance exposure occurs when a pregnant person uses alcohol, tobacco and/or drugs, whether prescribed or not, at any time during pregnancy.
+Alcohol and other substance use during pregnancy can lead to serious long-lasting consequences for birthing people and infants including miscarriage, still birth, fetal alcohol spectrum disorders (FASD) and neonatal abstinence syndrome (NAS).

 Research & Statistics